 Phishers state the emails are sent from a fake or unmonitored email, cutting off the victim from any possibility of contact outside of a Bitcoin (BTC) address.
 The phisher's identity is now constructed as a hacker who put a virus on a pornography website.
 Their credibility is enhanced further by showing an old password used for that email, most likely obtained through a data leak/breach.
-The discussion of RAT/trojans and how the email is spoofed is an example of "in" language that can be used to complicate, create fear, and obfuscate the situation that it's just a phishing email, and none of this is true.
-They also use threatening language and emotional manipulation, with threats to ruin the life of the victim and financial extortion to prevent video leaks.
-Plus, since Hackers Love Crypto™, the mention of a Bitcoin wallet only further adds to that image the all-powerful and elusive hacker, dangling their unfortunate, helpless victim by a digital thread, ready to end their life in a simple click.
+The discussion of RAT/trojans and how the email is spoofed is an example of "in" language that phishers use to complicate, create fear, and obfuscate the situation that it's just a phishing email, and none of this is true.
+They also use threatening language and emotional manipulation, with threats to ruin the victim's life and financial extortion to prevent video leaks.
+Plus, since Hackers Love Crypto™, the mention of a Bitcoin wallet only further adds to that image of the all-powerful and elusive hacker, dangling their unfortunate, helpless victim by a digital thread, ready to end their life in a simple click.
 You're the entertainment, and this hacker isn't afraid to cause you hell in exchange for some coin.